Nephilus-notes/nephilus-music/README.md

 Event-List: make the times more readable (Perhaps LiveEvent DTO that has easily readable stringsm, and a converter to make it happen?)
 Song-List: figure out pagination
 Song/Event Lists: merge into a single view instead of component so they can take up half the screen
+Set-List-List: Make a setlist DTO that takes the name and ID of the event it was played at.